dsifford/academic-bloggers-toolkit/readme.txt

 == Changelog ==

+= 1.1.2 =
+* **Bugfix:** Issue where citation anchor links were interfering with anchor links not created by this plugin.

 = 1.1.1 =
 * **Feature Release:** Integration with Google Tag Manager.
 Starting now, you can set up individual link click tracking via Google Analytics!
 Use this feature to track PDF downloads, page-views, form submits, or anything else you can think of!
 * **Bugfix:** Issue causing some users' Peer Review Boxes to not be formatted correctly.